hamzamu/equineistcom-sv/src/content/posts/horse-vital-signs-what-you-should-know-as-a-horse-owner-and-why-monitoring-is-crucial.md

 5. Learn more about horse health
 6. When in doubt, call the vet

-Bottom line: Regular vital sign checks are key to responsible horse ownership.
+Bottom line: Regular vital sign checks are key to responsible horse-ownership.
 They help you keep your horse healthy, spot issues early, and avoid emergencies.
 Know your horse's norms, and you'll be set to catch problems before they get serious.

 ### 4. **Capillary Refill Time (CRT)**